ddhartma/Deep-Reinforcement-Learning-Project-Continuous-Control/README.md

 - [Further Links](#Further_Links)

 ## Introduction <a name="what_is_reinforcement"></a>
-- Reinforcement learning is **learning** what to do — **how to map situations to actions** — so as **to maximize a numerical reward** signal.
-The learner is not told which actions to take, but instead must discover which actions yield the most reward by trying them.
+- "Reinforcement learning is **learning** what to do — **how to map situations to actions** — so as **to maximize a numerical reward** signal.
+The learner is not told which actions to take, but instead must discover which actions yield the most reward by trying them."
 (Sutton and Barto, [Reinforcement Learning: An Introduction](http://incompleteideas.net/book/the-book.html))
 - Deep reinforcement learning refers to approaches where the knowledge is represented with a deep neural network

 - This project is part of the Udacity Nanodegree program 'Deep Reinforcement Learning'.
 Please check this [link](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893?utm_source=gsem_brand&utm_medium=ads_r&utm_campaign=12906460312_c&utm_term=121838875579&utm_keyword=deep%20reinforcement%20udacity_e&gclid=CjwKCAjw-e2EBhAhEiwAJI5jg7Ycb934lFlosCFVpvwKRD_U5ESjMX18faGkkTTUkIyZVJ6yU4HkohoCyfIQAvD_BwE) for more information.